colindresj/colindres.me/README.md

 ## How

-- Deploy via Git push to Netlify
+- Deploy via Git push to Vercel